 Click on name for bio

 Avra is passionate about helping others explore their career interests and believes self-awareness is one of the keys to making informed career and life decisions.
 She uses a combination of discussion, self-directed exercises, and assessments to assist clients in developing and increasing their self-awareness.
-Additionally, Avra has developed various in house career resources to assist clients in the career counselling process.
+She injects humour into her work and is known for challenging clients to generate awareness, affect change and invite new perspective.

 Avra holds a Bachelor of Arts, majoring in psychology from the University of British Columbia, and also holds a Master’s in Counselling Psychology, with a career counselling specialization, from the Graduate Centre for Applied Psychology at Athabasca University.
 Avra is a Registered Psychologist with the College of Alberta Psychologists and is also a member of the Psychologists’ Association of Alberta.